 Brain and nervous system problems may include:

 In certain cases, surgery alone is enough.
-Often, though, other therapies are needed.
-Anticancer medications (chemotherapy) may be recommended if the tumor has spread.
+Often, though, other therapies are needed as well.
+Anticancer medicines (chemotherapy) may be recommended if the tumor has spread.
 Radiation therapy may also be used.

 High-dose chemotherapy, followed by autologous stem cell transplantation, is being studied for use in children with very high-risk tumors.

-The outcome varies.
-In very young children with neuroblastoma, the tumor may go away on its own, without treatment.
+Outcome varies.
+In very young children, the tumor may go away on its own, without treatment.
 Or, the tissues of the tumor may mature and develop into a non-cancerous (benign) tumor called a ganglioneuroma, which can be surgically removed.
 In other cases, the tumor spreads quickly.